 All information requested by ANAB, including the application and supporting documents, shall be submitted in English.

 The initial accreditation process is illustrated below:

-The accreditation period is typically five years.
-During that period, there is ongoing surveillance, which includes an annual office assessment and an annual witnessed audit.
-A complete reassessment is required every five years.
-Increased surveillance may required if the CB wishes to extend the scope of accreditation (as applicable) to cover additional industry sectors or to participate in certain specialty fields.
+The management systems accreditation period is typically five years.
+Maintaining accreditation includes at a minimum, an annual office assessment and annual witness assessment/s with a complete reassessment required every five years.
+Depending on the scope of accreditation, oversight may increase to cover additional industry sectors (e.g. Aerospace programs).
 If a CB becomes accredited for additional standards, the reaccreditation cycle may be aligned for all standards and the accreditation period for the added standards may be less than five years.

 The ANAB application process has multiple steps:

 Step 2 - Access to Purchase ANAB Applications

 Step 3 - Access to Download ANAB Applications

 To be able to apply for accreditation, a CB must first provide ANAB evidence that it meets base requirements outlined in ISO/IEC 17021-1 and IAF mandatory documents (available from IAF).
 The CB is required to provide payment via wire transfer, ACH (electronic transfer), credit card, or check.

 After the CB submits information to ANAB, a coordinator reviews the CB's information with ANAB management.
 If the information is found acceptable, the CB is provided further access in EQM to the application process.
 If the CB's information is not acceptable, the CB is given additional opportunities to re-submit the information.